TommyVaughan/Programming-Project/README.md

 ## 2.1 A quick look at the data

 Below is a brief look at some of the basic information of the data set such as the mean, max and min measurements for each dimension of the flower, sepal length and width, petal length and width.
-Additionally I have included some histograms to help visualize this information.
+Additionally I have included some graphs to help visualize this information.

 ![](Describe.JPG)